microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. Using the FHIR Search collection in Postman, perform several Patient queries with the following search result parameters: ```_summary=true```, `_summary=count`, ```_total=accurate```, `_sort=gender`.

 ## Step 4 - Use the Chained & Reverse Chained Search Result Parameters
-To model real-world healthcare interactions, Resources in FHIR
+To model real-world healthcare interactions, many Resources in FHIR are equipped with `reference` Elements